Scabellum

-A scabellum, Latin word from ancient Greek krupalon or krupezon, is a percussion instrument, a kind of Clapper used in ancient Rome and Greece.
+A scabellum is a percussion instrument, a kind of clapper, used in ancient Rome and Greece.

-It is worn like a sandal by the right foot, used in antiquity by the conductor or by the aulos player to mark the rhythm.
+It is worn like a sandal on the right foot, used in antiquity by the conductor or by the aulos player to mark the rhythm.
 A scabellum is composed of two wooden or metallic plates, forming two thick soles connected by a hinge at the back.
-Two small cymbals were often fixed; it may be considered as an ancestor of the Hi-hat.
+Two small cymbals were often fixed; it may be considered an ancestor of the hi-hat.
+The term is an unadapted borrowing from Latin.